 Big Sky Ranch Animal Sanctuary works hard to enable a better understanding between humans and animals, as most of these animals in our care have not only been mistreated in the past, but have also been misunderstood.
 We strive to improve relations between animals and humans, as well as educate people to a higher level of understanding when it comes to any animal-related issue.

-These topics are addressed in many areas of the Sanctuary, be it through pamphlets, media interviews, off-site visits, tours, school visits, and summer day camps.
+These topics are addressed in many areas of the Sanctuary, be it through pamphlets, media interviews, tours, and summer day camps.
 Finally, the Sanctuary allows open public access and escorted visits (with a booked appointment).
 The Sanctuary also gives back to the community, involving itself on an educational and informative basis on many occasions, and opening its doors to volunteers of all ages.